scrappyAI/Toka/.llm/ORGANIZATION.md

 ---

-**Note**: This system provides a deterministic, reproducible foundation for AI agent behavior while maintaining flexibility for specific use cases through the policy and contract system.
+**Note**: This reorganization provides a deterministic, reproducible foundation for AI agent behavior while maintaining flexibility for specific use cases through the policy and contract system.